bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/export.md

 ### Re-exporting / Aggregating

-It is also possible to "import/export" from different modules in a parent module so that they are available to import from that module.
+It is also possible to “import/export” from different modules in a parent module so that they are available to import from that module.
 In other words, one can create a single module concentrating various exports from various modules.

-This can be achieved with the "export from" syntax:
+This can be achieved with the “export from” syntax:

     export { default as function1,
              function2 } from 'bar.js';